 This deposit type consists of quartz-molybdenite stockwork in felsic porphyries and adjacent country rock.
 The porphyries range in composition from granite-rhyolite, with >75% SiO2, to tonalite, granodiorite, and monzogranite.
 Radial silicic dikes and small breccia pipes are common.
 Associated deposit minerals are pyrite, scheelite, and chalcopyrite, and rare cassiterite, wolframite, and tetrahedrite.
 Gangue minerals are quartz, K-feldspar, biotite, calcite, and white mica.
-Some deposits are high-F and have larger tonnages and higher average grades than the low-F deposits hosted in quartz monzonite.
+Some deposits are high-F, and have larger tonnages and higher average grades than the low-F deposits hosted in quartz monzonite.

 Alteration consists of potassic grading outward to propylitic, sometimes with phyllic and argillic overprints.
 Intense quartz and quartz-feldspar veins are typical for F-rich deposits.
 Minor greisen veins may occur below the ore body.
-Accordingly deposit mineralogy and tectonic setting, the deposit type is subdivided into two subtypes: (1) high-grade, riftrelated deposits with multistage F-rich, highly evolved granite to rhyolite stocks that constitute a high-silica, alkalic, rhyolite suite; and (2) low-grade, continentalmargin arc-related deposits hosted in F-poor, calcalkalic stocks or plutons that form a differentiated monzogranite suite.
+According to deposit mineralogy and tectonic setting, the deposit type is subdivided into two subtypes: (1) high-grade, rift-related deposits with multistage F-rich, highly evolved granite to rhyolite stocks that constitute a high-silica, alkalic, rhyolite suite; and (2) low-grade, continental-margin arc-related deposits hosted in F-poor, calc-alkalic stocks or plutons that form a differentiated monzogranite suite.
 High-grade, F-rich deposits are also associated with intraplate alkaline igneous rocks.

 The depositional environment is shallow, epizonal porphyry intrusions in the back-arc regions of subduction-related, continental-margin arcs that are built on a thick continental crust.
-Examples of the deposit type are at Birandzha, Russia, Daheishan 2, Jilin Province, china, Melginskoye, Russia, Metrekskoye, Russia, Lanjiagou, Liaoning Province, China, and Zhirekenskoye, Russia.
+Examples of the deposit type are at Birandzha, Melginskoye, Metrekskoye, Sorskoye (fig. 21), and Zhirekenskoye, Russia, and Daheishan 2, Jilin Province and Lanjiagou, Liaoning Province, China.